zjuvee/clicker-skid/README.md

 credits for b1scoito and vmaware for the features.

 WARNING: I AM NOT RESPONSIBLE FOR ANY PROBLEM OF THE PROGRAM, OR MALIGNANT COPIES THAT MAY BE CREATED, THIS IS ONLY AN EXAMPLE AND A PERSONAL PROOF, WHICH I HAVE DECIDED TO UPLOAD.

+# Download

+inside the "out" folder in the repository or click here